donders-research-data-management/rdm-ontology-di/doc/help/index.rst

 * :ref:`Reference documents <references>`

-You can send questions and feedback regarding the Data Repository to `datasupport@donders.ru.nl <datasupport@donders.ru.nl>`_.
+You can send questions and feedback regarding the data repository to `datasupport@donders.ru.nl <datasupport@donders.ru.nl>`_.